SimonHoenscheid/vagrant-puppet-development-environment/puppet5/modules/inifile/README.markdown

 }
 ~~~

-##Usage

-The inifile module tries hard not to manipulate your file any more than it needs to.
-In most cases, it doesn't affect the original whitespace, comments, ordering, etc.
+## Usage

+The inifile module is used to:

- * Supports comments starting with either '#' or ';'.
+ * Support comments starting with either '#' or ';'.
- * Supports either whitespace or no whitespace around '='.
+ * Support either whitespace or no whitespace around '='.
- * Adds any missing sections to the INI file.
+ * Add any missing sections to the INI file.

+It does not manipulate your file any more than it needs to.
+In most cases, it doesn't affect the original whitespace, comments, or ordering.
+See the common usages below for examples.

-###Manage multiple values in a setting
+### Manage multiple values in a setting

 Use the `ini_subsetting` type: